 We’re not the type of travelers who spend that much time in our room, but we do love having a great place to check into.
 I always opt for the best-rated, best-located accommodation that money will allow.
 Which means I do a lot of research before I book.
 And, if the place is unique even better!
-So trust me when I say, you’ll love any of these recommendations.
+So trust me when I say, you’ll enjoy any of these recommendations.

-Hotel Thireas is located in Fira, Santorini and offers the most stunning views of the island.
-When I booked this stay, I made sure I had a view of the islands best angles.
+Hotel Thireas is located in Fira, Santorini, and offers the most stunning views of the island.
+When I booked this stay, I made sure I had a view of the island’s best angles.
 I wanted it all and Hotel Thireas delivered.

 The rooms are modern and beautiful, the staff is friendly, and you get to enjoy a tasty breakfast from your balcony overlooking the sea and whitewashed town.

 We visited on our anniversary, and they gave us a free upgrade, followed by roses and champagne.
 Couldn’t have asked for a better stay.
 Check availability for Hotel Thireas here.

 Positano is one of the most beautiful places we’ve ever visited.
 I knew that our B&B had to offer a way to take in all this beauty.
 Dimora Del Podesta was a perfect choice and quickly became one of my all-time favorite stays!

 It’s a family-owned bed and breakfast located a little higher up in Positano.
 The owners and staff are all welcoming and helpful during your stay.
 I believe there are only 3 rooms, and each room has a balcony with a city/sea view.